karlkyck/humansreadcode/_posts/2017-05-22-value-types-java-8.md

     .sum();
 ```

-## Strict Value Types
+## Strict value types

-Let's tighten up our Amount and VatAmount Value Types by including a method for addition.
-We should lock down our value variable while we are at.
-The `ZERO` constant will come in useful for a foldLeft operation later.
+Let's tighten up our `Amount` and `VatAmount` value types by including a method for addition.
+We should make our `value` member variable private while we are at.
+The `ZERO` constant will come in useful for a [reduction](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html#reduce-U-java.util.function.BiFunction-java.util.function.BinaryOperator-) operation later.
 And `toString()` helps us with debugging:

 ```java
 public class Amount {